AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/example-connect-email-text-parser-gsheets.md

       text\sparser\smodule

-   1. (Optional) Use any of the other Patter options.
+   1. (Optional) Use any of the other Pattern options.

       ![](assets/pattern-350x318.png)